 And while most of us might think we know what we’re doing, research into the nation’s tea tastes has revealed 80 per cent of us are doing it wrong!

 So what’s the problem?
-According to a study conducted earlier this year by British Science Week, the most common mistake people make is not leaving tea long enough to brew; a cup of tea needs two to five minutes to steep to get the best flavour, but according to the study, only 16 per cent of tea drinkers can be bothered to wait around.
+According to a study conducted by British Science Week, the most common mistake people make is not leaving tea long enough to brew; a cup of tea needs two to five minutes to steep to get the best flavour, but according to the study, only 16 per cent of tea drinkers can be bothered to wait around.

 That wasn’t the only revelation – the study also lifted the lid on the best way to brew tea and when to add the milk.
 As it turns out, age is also a factor; tea drinkers over the age of 65 tend to prefer a china cup over a mug and like it piping hot.
 18-24 year olds in contrast prefer a standard mug and will often leave their tea to cool before taking a drink.